caiotiengo/ionic-moip-sdk/README.md

 # Wirecard SDK IONIC By Caio Tiengo
-> The easiest way and fastest way to integrate Wirecard to your IONIC application Remember, this is owned by Wirecard/Moip.
+> The easiest way and fastest way to integrate Wirecard to your IONIC application.
+Remember, this is owned by Wirecard/Moip!

 Now you can have:
 - Transparent payments in your Ionic App